CarlosSprekelsen/LoadCell_3Dprobe/README.md

 ### Software Installation

 1. Install the Arduino IDE on your computer.
+2. Search for “HX711 Arduino Library” and install the library by Bogdan Necula
-2. Clone this repository and open the project in the Arduino IDE.
+3. Clone this repository and open the project in the Arduino IDE.
-3. Adjust the pin definitions in the code to match your wiring.
+4. Adjust the pin definitions in the code to match your wiring.
-4. Upload the sketch to your Arduino Nano.
+5. Upload the sketch to your Arduino Nano.

 ## Usage